 The Problem

 Organizations often struggle with inconsistent understanding and application of workplace standards, leading to issues such as unprofessional communication, ethical lapses, and unclear expectations around acceptable behavior.
-Traditional code of conduct training is frequently compliance-heavy, text-dense, and disengaging—resulting in low retention and limited behavior change.
+That is why annual code of conduct training is mandated in most organizations.
+However, traditional code of conduct training is frequently compliance-heavy, text-dense, and disengaging which results in low retention and limited behavior change.

 The Solution

-This project transforms code of conduct training into an applied learning experience grounded in constructivist learning theory and Kolb's experiential learning theory.
+This training transforms code of conduct training into an applied learning experience grounded in Constructivist Learning Theory and Kolb's Experiential Learning Theory.
 Rather than passively receiving policies, learners actively construct understanding through realistic workplace scenarios, reflect on decisions, and apply feedback to improve future behavior.
 The design also leverages cognitive load theory by segmenting content into focused, manageable learning moments.

 Key Features